kubernetes-sigs/alibaba-cloud-csi-driver/docs/install.md

 The default values mimic the config of the drivers in ACK cluster.
 We provides some configuration presets.
 Select one of them:
 * values-ecs.yaml: for deploy on self-built cluster on ECS.
 * values-nonecs.yaml: for deploy on non-ECS cluster.
-Disk driver is disabled; NAS and OSS drivers only support static volumes.
+Disk driver is disabled.

 ```shell
 git clone https://github.com/kubernetes-sigs/alibaba-cloud-csi-driver.git